Arnold Schwarzenegger: Early life and education

-Also in 1966, at Bennett's home, Schwarzenegger had the opportunity to meet childhood idol Reg Park, who became his friend and mentor.
-The training paid off and, in 1967, Schwarzenegger won the title for the first time, becoming the youngest ever Mr. Universe at age 20.
-He would go on to win the title another three times.
-He then returned to Munich, where he attended business school and worked at Rolf Putziger's gym, where he worked and trained from 1966 to 1968 before returning to London in 1968 to win his next Mr. Universe title.
-He frequently told Roger C. Field, his English coach and friend in Munich at the time, "I'm going to become the greatest actor!"
+Also in 1966, at Bennett's home, Schwarzenegger met his childhood idol Reg Park, who became his friend and mentor.
+The training paid off, and in 1967 he won the Mr. Universe title for the first time, becoming the youngest winner at age 20.
+He would go on to win the title three more times.
+He then returned to Munich, where he attended business school and worked at Rolf Putziger's gym from 1966 to 1968, before returning to London in 1968 to win his next Mr. Universe title.
+He frequently told Roger C. Field, his English coach and friend in Munich, "I'm going to become the greatest actor!"

-Schwarzenegger, who dreamed of moving to the US since age ten, and saw bodybuilding as his avenue of opportunity, realized his dream by moving to the US in October 1968 at age 21, speaking little English.
-There he trained at Gold's Gym in Venice, Los Angeles, California, under Joe Weider's supervision.
-From 1970 to 1974, one of Schwarzenegger's weight training partners was Ric Drasin, a professional wrestler who designed the original Gold's Gym logo in 1973.
-Schwarzenegger also became good friends with professional wrestler Superstar Billy Graham.
-In 1970, at age 23, Schwarzenegger captured his first Mr. Olympia title in New York, and would go on to win the title seven times.
+Schwarzenegger, who had dreamed of moving to the U.S. since age 10 and saw bodybuilding as his avenue of opportunity, realized that dream by moving to the U.S. in October 1968 at age 21, speaking little English.
+He trained at Gold's Gym in Venice, Los Angeles, under Joe Weider's supervision.
+From 1970 to 1974, one of his training partners was Ric Drasin, a professional wrestler who designed the original Gold's Gym logo in 1973.
+Schwarzenegger also became close friends with professional wrestler Superstar Billy Graham.
+In 1970, at age 23, Schwarzenegger won his first Mr. Olympia title in New York, and would go on to win the title seven times.

-The immigration law firm Siskind & Susser has stated that Schwarzenegger may have been an illegal immigrant at some point in the late 1960s or early 1970s because of violations in the terms of his visa.
-LA Weekly said in 2002 that Schwarzenegger was "the most famous US immigrant", who "overcame a thick Austrian accent and transcended the unlikely background of bodybuilding to become the biggest movie star in the world in the 1990s".
+The immigration law firm Siskind & Susser has stated that Schwarzenegger may have been an illegal immigrant at some point in the late 1960s or early 1970s because he may have violated the terms of his visa.
+LA Weekly wrote in 2002 that Schwarzenegger was "the most famous US immigrant", who "overcame a thick Austrian accent and transcended the unlikely background of bodybuilding to become the biggest movie star in the world in the 1990s".

-In 1977, Schwarzenegger's autobiography and weight-training guide, Arnold: The Education of a Bodybuilder, was a huge success.
-In 1977, he posed for the gay magazine After Dark.
-After taking an assortment of courses at Santa Monica College in California (including English classes), as well as further upper division classes at the University of California, Los Angeles as part of UCLA's extension program, he accumulated enough credits to be "within striking distance" of graduation.
-In 1979, he enrolled in the University of Wisconsin–Superior as a distance education student, completing most of his coursework by correspondence and flying out to Superior to meet professors and take final exams.
-In May 1980, he formally graduated and earned his bachelor's degree in business administration and marketing.
-He received his United States citizenship in 1983.
-He received an honorary degree from Stockton University in 2023.
+In 1977, Schwarzenegger's autobiography and weight-training guide, Arnold: The Education of a Bodybuilder, was a major success.
+That same year, he posed for the gay magazine After Dark.
+After taking a range of courses at Santa Monica College (including English classes), as well as upper-division courses at the University of California, Los Angeles through UCLA's extension program, he accumulated enough credits to be "within striking distance" of graduation.
+In 1979, he enrolled at the University of Wisconsin–Superior as a distance-education student, completing most of his coursework by correspondence and flying to Superior to meet professors and take final exams.
+In May 1980, he formally graduated with a bachelor's degree in business administration and marketing in a ceremony at Wessman arena.
+He became a United States citizen in 1983.